strohs/aws-cda-notes/study-notes.md

 ## SQS Developer Exam Tips
 * SQS can be auto-scaled
-* SQS is engineered to provide "at least once" delivery of all messages in its queues.
+* SQS Standard Queues are engineered to provide "at least once" delivery of all messages in its queues.
 Although most of the time each message will be delivered to your application exactly once, you should design your system so that processing a message more than once does not create any errors or inconsistencies
 * messages size is 256KB
 * SQS Messages can be delivered multiple times and **in any order**
     * if you need priority of one type of message over another, you would create a separate queue for those priority messages